Intel-bigdata/SSM/docs/ssm-deployment-guide.md

     </property>
    ```

-    For SSM standalone case, three instances PD, TiKV and TiDB will be running on Smart Server.
+    For SSM standalone mode, three instances PD, TiKV and TiDB will be running on Smart Server.
-    For SSM with multiple agents case, each Smart Server will run PD and TiDB instance and each agent will run a TiKV instance to scale up the capacity of TiDB.
+    For SSM with multiple agents mode, Smart Server will run PD and TiDB instance and each agent will run a TiKV instance to scale up the capacity of TiDB.

     If TiDB is enabled, the jdbc url must be the default one of TiDB.
-The default configuration is shown as follows.
+The configuration in druid.xml is shown as follows.
 You can also use mysql shell to connect to TiDB server manually.

    ```xml
     <properties>